cppalliance/safe-cpp/proposal/draft.md

 class basic_string_view/(a);
 ```

 All types with lifetime binders named in function declarations and data members must be qualified with lifetime arguments.
-This helps define the soundness contract between callers and callees.

-Often, it's necessary to specify requirements between lifetime parameters.
+This helps define the lifetime contract between callers and callees.
+Often it's necessary to specify requirements between lifetime parameters.
 These take the form of _outlives-constraints_.
-They're specified in a _where-clause_ inside the _lifetime-parameter-list_.
+They're specified in a _where-clause_ inside the _lifetime-parameter-list_:

 ```cpp
 using F2 = void/(a, b where a : b)(int^/a x, int^/b y) safe;
 ```

 Rust chose a different syntax, mixing lifetime parameters and type parameters into the same parameter list.
 Coming from C++, where templates supply our generics, I find this misleading.
-Lifetime parameters are really nothing like template parameters.
+Lifetime parameters are nothing like template parameters.
 A function with lifetime parameters isn't really a generic function.
 Lifetime parameters are never substituted with any kind of concrete lifetime argument.
 Instead, the relationship between lifetime parameters, as deduced from _outlives-constraints_, implied bounds and variances of function parameters, establishes constraints that are used by the borrow checker at the point of call.

 ```rust
 // A Rust declaration.